-So there's a good chance your current setup isn't showing clean data like the screenshots above.
-There are a number of possible reasons for this.
+If your current setup isn't getting you clean data, there are a number of possible reasons for this.
 We'll go through troubleshooting them here.

 Get rid of AC noise